caden-parajuli/c-hashtable/README.md

-# c-hashtable
+# C-hashtable

+A string-key hashtable implemented in C. This was originally created for use in the symbol table of a compiler, but can be used for any purpose.

 ## Implementation Details

-This hashtable uses an FNV-1a hash, Robinhood linear probing, and backward shifting deletion.
+The hashtable uses an FNV-1a hash, Robin Hood linear probing, and backward shifting deletion.

-## Note

-This repository was lifted from a defunct compiler project.
-If there are oddities with the structure or commit history, this is probably the reason